 Vice President, PC Client Group, and General Manager, Mobile Client Platform Division, Intel Corporation

-Navin joined Intel in 1995.
+Navin Shenoy joined Intel in 1995.
 As vice president of the PC Client Group and general manager of the Mobile Client Platform Division, he is responsible for managing the P&L, leading the strategy/product development for Intel's notebook product line including Ultrabook™ devices, 2-in-1's and Intel® Core™ processor-based tablets.
 Prior to assuming his current role, he was the general manager for Intel Corporation in Asia-Pacific where he was responsible for all sales, marketing and enabling of Intel products in the region, excluding Japan and China.
-Navin was also the technical assistant to Paul Otellini, Intel’s president and CEO for 3 years.
+Shenoy was also the technical assistant to Paul Otellini, Intel’s president and CEO for 3 years.
 In this role he assisted Otellini in the development and implementation of Intel’s long-term corporate strategy and the daily management of Intel’s global business.

 Vik Verma (MSE EE '89)